 The second one was a photo of Amber with Becky, her adoptive mom.
 They were outside at a park.
 Becky looked so relaxed, so natural.
 Amber had her arms wrapped around Becky’s neck; squeezing it so tight it distorted Becky’s neck.

 The last photo was a special one.
-It was one of the four them.
+It was one of the four of them.
 She was being held by her new dad, Doug, a dad she never had before.
 He held her with such love and confidence.
 I could tell Amber was happy.
 Seeing her with them as a family made me realize I had done what was right for her, very right.
-I cried, but my tears were from knowing she was safe, happy and relieved that I had made the choice that was right, even when others said it wasn’t.
-Other people weren’t here.
-They couldn’t see what I could see or feel what I could feel or know what Amber really needed.
+I cried, but my tears were from knowing she was safe, happy, and relieved that I had made the right choice, even when others said it wasn’t.
+Other people weren’t there.
+They couldn’t see what I could see or feel what I could feel or know what Amber needed.
 She needed this family and this family needed Amber.

 I finally just went back to bed.
 Sleep came easier.
 When I woke up the next morning I felt a weight had been lifted.
 The final act of a play had been played out and now it was my turn to start over.